 It’s important to note that these payment instructions are specific to the Amazon Store Card.
 The Amazon Rewards Visa Signature Card is a separate credit card account issued by Chase Bank.
 Its cardholders will need to contact Chase with any payment questions.

-The Amazon Credit Card can be used anywhere Visa is accepted, which is virtually anywhere domestically and in over 150 countries around the world.
+You can use the Amazon.com Credit Card anywhere Visa is accepted, which is virtually everywhere domestically and in over 200 countries around the world.

 You generally need good credit (i.e., a score above 700) to be eligible for approval, but issuers take far more than just an applicant’s credit score into account when making approval decisions.
 They consider your overall financial picture, including your income and existing debt obligations, so your credit rating can only be used as a guideline.… read full answer